marcopv/LateLess/README.md

 <h4 align="center">
 <b>
-  A ML Delay Prediction App Made with Streamlit. <a href="https://lateless.streamlit.app/"> Demo Avaliable! at:</a>
+  A ML Delay Prediction App Made with Streamlit, avaliable at <a href="https://lateless.streamlit.app/"> Lateless</a>
 <b>
 </h4>